drewm27/speakerrankings/top-recommended-auxinput.md

 ---
 layout: page
-title: The Best Portable Bluetooth Speakers With Aux Input
+title: Best Bluetooth Speakers With Aux Input
 comments: true
 cover-img: "/assets/img/uboomx.jpg"
 share-description: Discover top-rated Bluetooth speakers with aux input.
 Expertly ranked for sound quality, versatility & budget so you can plug in any device for high-fidelity audio."